Admission to the University

 Please consult the graduate admissions website at www.uidaho.edu/admissions/graduate for more information regarding academic departments’ requirements and deadlines.

 The Graduate Admissions Office is not authorized to release application information to anyone other than the applicant without written authorization.
-Please submit a Student Consent for Release Form (available on the admissions website) if you want someone specific to be given information regarding your admission status.
+To grant authorization to give information to another individual, submit a Student Consent for Release Form.

 Deadline for International Application for Admission